FinweLtd/doc-livesync-all/docs/user_guide/installing.md

 For example, a feature may be reserved for a customer who has funded developing the feature (for a limited period of time).

-In another example, a customer may request that a certain feature is disabled for security reasons (such as insecure sharing via emailing).
+In another example, a customer may request that a certain feature is disabled for security reasons (such as insecure sharing via email).

 To avoid confusion, locked features are usually hidden from the app.

-### Enterprise
+### Enterprise Features

 ![Enterprise feature](../img/enterprise_feature.png)